rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-deployment-brief.md

       2. Install required host software.
 10. Perform the initial configuration tasks.

+!!!
+Warning "Operational Safety"

+    Operation of the enclosure with modules missing disrupts the airflow and prevents the enclosure from receiving sufficient cooling.
+For all 2U enclosures, all IOM and PCM slots must be populated.
+In addition, empty drive slots (bays) in 2U enclosures must hold blank drive carrier modules.
+For a 5U enclosure, all controller module, IOM, FCM, and PSU slots must be populated.

 ## Connect the management ports

 1. Connect an Ethernet cable to the network port on each controller module.